 While telling the story, it is easy to get carried away and make everything about yourself and your entrepreneurial journey.
 Many entrepreneurs have done the same on the show and lost a chance of potential investment.

-As the investors are only concerned about how your business is going to make them money, any detail that doesn’t give them more insight into the business is a waste of time.
+As the investors are only concerned about how your business is going to make their money, any detail that doesn’t give them more insight into the business is a waste of time.

 Moreover, you only get a few minutes, sometimes only a few seconds, to convince the other person.
-Hence, every second count.
+Hence, every second counts.

-Your presentation must, at all times, attempt to fit in the pieces of your business together.
+Your presentation must, at all times, try to fit the pieces of your business together.